 Industry Engagement Options: Template Agreement Structures for Research and Technology Development with Industry

-The focus of Wayne State's intellectual property policy is to promote the progress of science and technology and to assure that discoveries and inventions are used to benefit the public and the broad communities that we serve in our role as a public research university.
+A major aspect of our mission is to promote the progress of science and technology and to assure that discoveries and inventions are used to benefit the public and the broad communities that we serve in our role as a public research university.

 The Wayne State University Office of Technology Commercialization is responsible for all aspects of the technology/invention disclosure process and for the protection (patenting), marketing and licensing of university inventions.
 A list of available technologies for licensing, an outline of innovation and proof-of-concept programs embedded in the office and further information is available at techtransfer.wayne.edu (313) 577-5655 or email firstname.lastname@example.org.